DavideArena/flattie/readme.md

 By default, the `.` character is used to glue/join layers' keys together.
 This is customizable.

+Every flatten key can be customized allowing any type of transformation.

 Finally, by default, any keys with nullish values (`null` and `undefined`) are **not** included in the return object.

 ## Install